Roperite - [Fearsome Critter]

 • About this Critter:

 Once Native to the Nevada Sierra deserts foothills, a small creature nearly the size of a young pony, with a tough leathery body, built for speed, (typically something like a raptor, oversized road runner or an emu.
-Stockier four legged variants exist as far west as Minnesota as well!) either way, The Roperite has a prehensile, flexible proboscis which it can use make into a whip-like snare for lassoing. it chases pray in herds, swiftly over & around the sand dunes, bounding with its flipper-like feet, no man or beast can outrun them and it’s target will inevitably be dragged through the thorny underbrush. it has a rattlesnake-like tail which it whirls for further intimidation while on the hunt. - Primarily, its diet consists of rabbits and other small desert creatures, but it is also known to sometimes hog-tie a tender-footed trails-men or lumberjack with blood-curling results. - the desert variant is said to be long extinct.
+Stockier four legged variants exist as far west as Minnesota as well!) either way, The Roperite has a prehensile, flexible proboscis which it can use make into a whip-like snare for lassoing. it chases pray in herds, swiftly over & around the sand dunes, bounding with its flipper-like feet, no man or beast can outrun them and it’s target will inevitably be dragged through the thorny underbrush. it has a rattlesnake-like tail which it whirls for further intimidation while on the hunt. - Primarily, its diet consists of rabbits and other small desert creatures, but it is also known to sometimes hog-tie a tender-footed trails-men or lumberjack with blood-curling results. - the desert variation is said to be long extinct.

 • History & early appearances:

 The Roperite seems to originate as a critter from William T Cox's Fearsome Critters, published in 1910 like the others it was likely based on earlier oral accounts, tall tales & legends - According to Cox & later Tyron; "No one knows its life-history, and many discussions had been based upon the question as to whether the beast is born, hatched from eggs, or if it came into existence spontaneously from some mountain cavern." - They went on to say that it was featured in Local Indigenous legends, apparently natives told blood-curdling tales about it and said that these where "the reincarnated ghosts of early Spanish ranchers."
-(Curiously making this the only of Cox's critters with a possible paranormal origin/afterlife connection.) - Unfortunately, Cox only referred to the natives in question as "Digger Indians" (a somewhat derogatory & general term which was applied to several tribes or groups of Native Americans who lived in the Great Basin, California area.) - He was not specific and thus did not give any mention of which tribe told these legends, or where the story might have risen from: so its quite difficult to research, thus its hard to say for certain if this is something he simply made up or not!!! 🤷♀️ (since he likely heard about it second hand, perhaps it was just as mysterious to him, or maybe he was just appropriating.
-It’s hard to say with certainty.) - Future bestiary's which mention the Roperite also tend to avoid further discussion about this part of the lore. [ Note to self/other folklorists: this might be worth further investigation, especially if you can get in touch with native folklorists from Navada or the area in question!]
+(Curiously making this the only of Cox's critters with a possible paranormal origin/afterlife connection.) - Unfortunately, Cox only referred to the natives in question as "Digger Indians" (a somewhat derogatory & general term which was applied to several tribes or groups of Native Americans who lived in the Great Basin, California area.) - He was not specific and thus did not give any mention of which tribe told these legends, or where the story might have risen from: so its quite difficult to research, thus its hard to say for certain if this is something he simply made up or not!!! 🤷♀️ (since he likely heard about it second hand, perhaps it was just as mysterious to him, or maybe he was just appropriating, It’s hard to say with certainty.) - Future bestiary's which mention the Roperite also tend to avoid further discussion about this part of the creatures lore. [ ote to self/other folklorists: this might be worth further investigation, especially if you can get in touch with native folklorists from Navada or the area in question!]

 [img source: Junior scholastic 1950]